Get your finances organized and all in one place. Learn How to create a budget binder that works and customize it to your needs.

-First you need a 3 ring binder.
-You can use any size you already have or you can get a new one pretty cheap!
+You need a three-ring binder.
+You can use any size you already have, or you can get a new one pretty cheap!

 What to Include

-Next you need your budget binder papers and this is where it will be different for everyone.
-You need a budget area for every expense, savings and debt repayment.
-I suggest getting on Pinterest and searching for “budget binder printables”.
+You need your budget binder papers, and this is where it will be different for everyone.
+You need a budget area for every expense, savings, and debt repayment.
+I suggest getting on Pinterest and searching for “budget binder printables.”
 There are hundred’s of them you can get for free!
 Start looking around and don’t be afraid to use a page or two from one set and a page or two from another one.
 Make it your own!

 How to Organize It